 The Theory of Constraints – Putting Page Speed Optimization in Perspective

-Speed optimization is important, but just like everything else in SEO, it alone won’t give you magical Google ranking.
-Obsessing over site speed is flawed thinking.
+Website speed optimization is important, but just like everything else in SEO, it alone won’t give you magical Google ranking.
+Obsessing over speed is flawed thinking.

 I want to introduce you to a mental model or framework called “The Theory Of Constraints,” which explains why this is the case.
 Understanding this mental model in detail will help you make a bunch more money with less time and effort!

-Once your site speed is fast, getting to as fast as humanly possible will probably only generate marginally better returns in rankings, traffic and conversions.
+Once your speed is fast, getting to as fast as humanly possible will probably only generate marginally better returns in rankings, traffic and conversions.
 This is because the “constraint” is no longer speed.
-It’s something else like on page SEO or content or your conversion elements.
+It’s something else like on page SEO or content delivery network cdn or your conversion elements.

 Below, is a snippet from Taylor Pearson’s fantastic article that explains this in detail.
 It’s well worth a read.

-Simple Site Speed Optimization Checklist (Getting To FAST)
+Simple Website Speed Optimization Checklist (Getting To FAST)